Bilingual

 Rights and permissions

-Overall, conservation of the Caspian roe deer requires simultaneous attention to both forest ecological structure and anthropogenic pressures.
-The integrated modeling framework provides a scientific basis for targeted habitat management and prioritization of conservation measures in the Hyrcanian forest ecosystem.
+Conclusion: Conservation of the Caspian roe deer requires simultaneous attention to both forest ecological structure and anthropogenic pressures.

 Keywords: